 To get this kind of information, you will have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Did you search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records, and your comments could make it easier for others.

 Click here to tell about all about it

 On a Federal level, the FBI has a list of the Top Ten Most Wanted Criminals.
 In Washtenaw County,The Sheriff’s Department has a list of most wanted criminals, too.

 While the prospect of spending time in Washtenaw County Jail is something you wish you could avoid, in time you will get accustomed to the daily routine.
 You should expect an alarm for wake-up at about 6:00am, and then you’ll have roll call.
 You will then eat breakfast.
 Following breakfast you will be required to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.